 AURORA, Ill.
 (AP) — Just out of Cook County Jail after being arrested with 15 bags of heroin, Cody Lewis had all of $11 in his pocket.
 But not for long.

 Almost immediately, he spent $10 on yet another bag of smack, making the buy on the Chicago streets last May as he headed to a police station to retrieve his cellphone.
-He shot up in a grocery store parking lot and continued on his way.
+He shot up in a grocery store parking lot, then continued on his way.

 By then, Lewis was a $100-a-day addict.
 Heroin was no longer fun.
 He needed it to get rid of the sweats and the shakes, the body cramps, the aches in his bones.
 “I had to use,” he says, “to feel normal, like a regular person.”